MF366-Coding/The-Ultimate-Minigame-Collection/README.md

-# Murphy's Grand Adventure
-This is the repository for my brand new Python project, a console game based on Supaplex's elements.
-Awesome!
+# The Wild Cards
+This is a game where you fight with your cards.

+CARDS GIVEAWAYS ON DISCORD AND GITHUB!